Magnetism induced by nonlocal spin-entangled electrons in a superconducting spin-valve: Conclusion

-This work was supported by the National Natural Science Foundation of China (Grants No.11447112, No.11604195, and No.11674152), Youth Hundred Talents Programme of Shaanxi Province, the Scientific Research Program Funded by Shaanxi Provincial Education Department (Grants No.15JK1132), the Opening Project of Shanghai Key Laboratory of High Temperature Superconductors (Grant No.14DZ2260700), and the Scientific Research Foundation of Shaanxi University of Technology (Grants No.SLG-KYQD2-01).
-J. Wu would like to thank the Shenzhen Peacock Plan and Shenzhen Foundamental Research Foundation (Grant No.JCYJ20150630145302225).
+\ack This work was supported by the National Natural Science Foundation of China (Grants No.11604195 and No.11447112), National natural science foundation for theoretical physics special fund (Grant No.11547039), Youth Hundred Talents Programme of Shaanxi Province, and the Opening Project of Shanghai Key Laboratory of High Temperature Superconductors (Grant No.14DZ2260700).
+J. Wu was supported by National Natural Science Foundation of China (Grants No.11674152 and No.11681240276), Guangdong Innovative and Entrepreneurial Research Team Program (No.2016ZT06D348) and Natural Science Foundation of Guangdong Province (Grant No.2017B030308003) and Science, Technology and Innovation Commission of Shenzhen Municipality (Grants No.ZDSYS201703031659262 and No.JCYJ20150630145302225) and Shenzhen Basic Research Fund (Grant No.JCYJ20170412152620376) and the startup funding of the South University of Science and Technology of China and the Shenzhen Peacock Plan.